mediagis/nominatim-docker/README.md

 # Project goals and alternatives

 It is the goal of this project to provide and easy to use container image that runs all services in a single container.
-This is not very elegant and makes the Dockerfile quite complex.
+The downside is that this makes the Dockerfile quite complex and harder to modify.

 If you're looking for a project which separates the individual concepts into separate containers, check out https://github.com/smithmicro/n7m.